 Sunlight conducts substantially all operations through Sunlight Financial LLC and its consolidated subsidiary.

 Segments — Sunlight operates through one operating and reportable segment, which reflects how the chief operating decision maker allocates resources and assesses performance.
 Sunlight arranges for the origination of Loans by third-party lenders using a predominately single expense pool.

 Use of Estimates — The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
-Management makes subjective estimates of pending loan originations and sales, which significantly impacts revenues; determinations of fair value, including goodwill and derivatives; estimates regarding loan performance, which impacts impairments and allowances for loan losses; project installations, which impacts guarantee obligations; and the useful lives of intangible assets.
+Management makes subjective estimates of: pending loan originations and sales, which significantly impacts revenues; determinations of fair value, including goodwill, derivatives, and servicing rights; estimates regarding loan performance, which impacts impairments and allowances for loan losses; project installations, which impacts guarantee obligations; and the useful lives of intangible assets.
 Actual results may differ from those estimates.

 Fair Value — GAAP requires the categorization of the fair value of financial instruments into three broad levels that form a hierarchy based on the transparency of inputs to the valuation.

 Sunlight follows this hierarchy for its financial instruments, with classifications based on the lowest level of input that is significant to the fair value measurement.
 The following summarizes Sunlight’s financial instruments hierarchy at June 30, 2023: